lesca/lemoe/README.md

 This project is inspired by tmoe.

-An easy-to-use command-line tool to deploy ArchiLinux distribution with X11 in termux, with a single command.
+An easy-to-use command-line tool to deploy Linux distribution with X11 in termux, with a single command.

 ## Features: